11/16

 • Use minimal friction

 Track in 10 seconds.
-No overwhelm.
-If it takes more than a moment, you’ll burn out.
+If it takes more than a moment, it becomes harder to keep doing.

 • Let insights shape action